Joe Ades

-Joseph Ades (/ˈɑːdɛs/; 18 December 1934 – 1 February 2009), also known as the "Gentleman Peeler", was a well-known street peeler seller in New York City, United States.
+Joseph H. Ades (/ˈɑːdɛs/; 18 December 1933 – 1 February 2009), also known as the "Gentleman Peeler", was a well-known British street merchant, long-based in New York City.
+He died one day after being notified his petition for US citizenship had been granted but before he could be naturalized.

 Early life

-Joseph Ades, the youngest of seven children, was born in Manchester, England, to a Jewish family where his father worked in the textile industry.
-Leaving school at 15, he became an office boy before becoming intrigued by the local markets that would spring-up in the World War II–devastated landscapes of Northern England.
-He started out hawking comic books before selling linens, textiles, jewellery, and toys directly on the streets.
+Joseph Ades, the youngest of seven children, was born to a Jewish family in Manchester, England, where his father worked in the textile industry.
+Leaving school at 15, he became an office boy before becoming intrigued by the local markets springing up in the World War II–devastated landscapes of Northern England.
+He started out hawking comic books before selling textiles, jewellery, and toys directly on the streets.